Our People

 Babu is a seasoned public health professional with a comprehensive background in clinical practice, project management, and economics.
 He is passionate about Aboriginal health and excels in designing and executing projects within the health and disability sectors that aim to enhance the well-being of participants.
 With over 5 years of dedicated service in the Wheatbelt region, he understands the unique challenges that exist in rural healthcare.

-His extensive expertise in strategic planning and growth initiatives, his innovative approach, and adept problem-solving abilities make him an absolute asset to in the Project & Partnerships role and to our growing team.
+His extensive expertise in strategic planning and growth initiatives, his innovative approach, and adept problem-solving abilities make him an absolute asset as Operations Manager in our growing team.

 Ervina Ng